illixion/blog.illixion.com/content/posts/dropbox-support-hell.md

 I didn't expect a reply after sending my last email.
 It felt obvious that this was an exercise in futility.
 However, my bottom-of-the-barrel expectations were slightly moved when I received a response one day later.

-It was now Elise, making a half-hearted apology for "any inconvenience" and asking me to reply to the ticket, as my last message apparently generated a new ticket.
+It was now Elise, making a half-hearted apology for "any inconvenience" and asking me to reply to the ticket, as my last message apparently generated a new one.
 I do the needful and wait for a response.
 Shortly after, Elise transfers it to Violet.

 Violet, bless her heart, actually read the ticket and didn't send me the same template that others did.
 The email asked for the same information that I've submitted before for a manual authentication, which is fine.
 It's a different ticket, and security requirements can be like that sometimes.